geegatomar/DESIS-Project-Stock-Market-Simulator/README.md

 9. Finally, run the project using the following command:
 10. 		python3 manage.py runserver
 11. Check the Makefile for common commands, and you can directly execute them also.

-### Project Explanation
-- TODO: Add explanation
-- TODO: Add database diagrams, and all other workflow diagrams here
-- TODO: Explain all the functionalities, and additional functionalities such as the rate limiter we added
-- TODO: Explain our main order matching algorithm, and why we took 4 queues

-- TODO: Also add a future work and caveats section

 ### Team